What is a CSA?

 Lucky Crow CSA

 Every week we provide a variety of vegetables to our members.
 We aim to include interesting heirlooms alongside tested fan favorites.
-One can expect a good mixture of leafy greens, roots, legumes and (of course) tomatoes, eggplants and peppers.
+One can expect a good mixture of leafy greens, roots, legumes and summer treats like tomatoes, eggplants and peppers.
 Our CSA also includes more than just food—a weekly newsletter, seasonal recipes and more.

-The 2024 Lucky Crow CSA runs from the second week of June through the second week of October (that’s 18 weeks of produce!)
-We offer a weekly pick up location in Monmouth, Salem, West Salem, Independence and Corvallis.
+The 2026 Lucky Crow CSA runs from the second week of June through the second week of October (that’s 16 weeks of produce!).
+We offer a weekly pick up location in Monmouth, Salem, West Salem, and Independence.

 Our CSA offers a full or small share option.
 The full share feeds a family of 4 or a vegetable-loving couple.
 Small shares are better for one or two people that don't cook the majority of meals at home.